zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 | 4                             | 10                                                                             |
 :::

-This is more effective with flto as the whole program needs to be analyzed to perform this optimization, which can be invoked as `-flto -inline-recursion=[1,2,3,4]`.
+This is more effective with `-flto` as the whole program needs to be analyzed to perform this optimization, which can be invoked as `-flto -inline-recursion=[1,2,3,4]`.

 ##### `-reduce-array-computations=[1,2,3]`

-Performs array dataflow analysis and optimizes the unused array computations.
+Performs array data flow analysis and optimizes the unused array computations.

 :::{table} -reduce-array-computations Values and Their Effects
 | -reduce-array-computations value | Array elements eligible for elimination of computations |